All India Agarbatti Manufacturing Association

 All India Agarbathi Manufacturing Association (AIAMA) as an statutory body was formed in 1949 with seven members for promoting and developing industries engaged in the manufacture of Agarbathis.
-All India Agarbathi Manufacturing Association (AIAMA) with present membership of 3000 claims an export revenue of Rs 1000 crore.
+All India Agarbathi Manufacturing Association (AIAMA) with present membership of 3,000 claims an export revenue of Rs 1,000 crore.

 History

 All India Agarbathi Manufacturing Association (AIAMA) was formed as apex body in 1949 primarily aimed for the growth and development of industries engaged in manufacturing agarbathi.

 Arjun Ranga is currently elected as the president of All India Agarbathi Manufacturing Association.

 Members

-All India Agarbathi Manufacturing Association (AIAMA) claims to have more than 1000 members and with the inclusion of different type of manufacturers in unorganised sector the membership totals around 3000.
+All India Agarbathi Manufacturing Association (AIAMA) claims to have more than 1,000 members and with the inclusion of different type of manufacturers in unorganised sector the membership totals around 3,000.

 Employment

 Agarbathi Manufacturing industry in India creates employment for five lakhs people with 80 percent of them being women.

 Contribution to Economy

-The contribution of revenue from industries engaged in manufacturing of agarbhathis is estimated at around Rs 8500 crore including Rs 1000 crores from export and major contribution comes from Karnataka.
+The contribution of revenue from industries engaged in manufacturing of agarbhathis is estimated at around Rs 8,500 crore including Rs 1,000 crore from export and major contribution comes from Karnataka.